trustwallet/go-libs/metrics/README.md

 ### Job Performance Metrics

-The _go-libs/metrics_ package contains one very simple, but useful `JobPerformanceMetric` service to collect metrics about any background task (short-lived or long-running, doesn't matter).
+The _go-libs/metrics_ package contains one very simple, but useful `PerformanceMetric` service to collect metrics about any task (short-lived or long-running, doesn't matter).

 Its initialization function accepts `namespace` as a first parameter, and any number of the optional `labelNames` parameters (later when executing exporter methods the same amount of the